 - Change the orientation of exhaust pipe

 Horizontal exhaust pipes direct sound waves in one direction making the noise louder in a particular direction.
 Imagine what the situation would be if the pipe is pointing to your nearby house?
 Irritatingly very noisy!
 Modify it to face up for it to channel noise upwards.
 Brace yourself for a slight change in its appearance.
-However, the change in appearance is too little a sacrifice for the resulting massive reduction in noise level.
+However, the difference in appearance is too little a sacrifice for the resulting massive reduction in noise level.

 Related reading: Questions to ask before choosing a generator